Please note: We provide this for informational purposes only. We do not provide tax advice.

 Form 1099-R reports distributions of $10 or more from an IRA.
 This information is furnished to the IRS and must be included in your client’s tax return.
 Reportable distributions include normal, premature (with or without exception), death and disability distributions.
 Also reported are Roth conversion distributions, recharacterization distributions and correction of excess distributions made from your client’s Traditional, Roth, SEP, SIMPLE and Beneficiary IRAs.

-Your client should check his Form 1099 before filing because amendments to Form 1099s are frequently issued, especially if your client holds REITs, RICs, ETFs or mutual funds.
+Your client should check their Form 1099 before filing because amendments to Form 1099s are frequently issued, especially if your client holds REITs, RICs, ETFs or mutual funds.
 There may even be multiple amendments made to your client’s Form 1099 before the tax filing deadline.
-Therefore, we strongly suggest that your client waits until at least the end of March before downloading his Form 1099 in order to allow any reclassifications or corrections to his Form 1099 to occur.
+Therefore, we strongly suggest that your client waits until at least the end of March before downloading their Form 1099 in order to allow any reclassifications or corrections to their Form 1099 to occur.

-Your client will be notified through the Message Center and emailed when his Form 1099 has been amended.
-We have no control over the reclassifications that cause 1099 amendments and your client may have to amend his return if he files early.
+Your client will be notified through the Message Center and emailed when their Form 1099 has been amended.
+We have no control over the reclassifications that cause 1099 amendments and your client may have to amend their return if they file early.

-If your client receives an amended Form 1099-B, he will need to download the updated gains and losses report.
-We strongly suggest that your client wait until at least the end of March before he downloads his Form 1099 in order to allow reclassifications or corrections to occur.
+If your client receives an amended Form 1099-B, they will need to download the updated gains and losses report.
+We strongly suggest that your client wait until at least the end of March before they downloads their Form 1099 in order to allow reclassifications or corrections to occur.

-As of the 2012 tax year, there is a new IRS reporting requirement for Subchapter-S corporate accounts.
+As of the 2012 tax year, the IRS changed the reporting requirement for Subchapter-S corporate accounts.
 The 1099 for S-Corp accounts only contains the sales information (1099-B) as well as any withholding, if applicable.
 The sales data is only reported for covered securities that were sold during the tax year.
 This is the information that is required to be reported to the IRS.

 Subchapter-C corporations will continue to receive ‘informational’ statements.
 These accounts have no data that is reported to the IRS but get a statement from us that looks like a normal 1099.

 Depending on the country of origin, many foreign securities held as American Depository Receipts (ADRs) have foreign taxes withheld at the source.
 We receive the net dividend and pay it to customer accounts.
 Account holders can receive a credit for the foreign taxes that were withheld.
-To facilitate this, foreign dividend payments are shown on the Form 1099 with a breakout of any associated foreign tax that was withheld from the payment.
+To facilitate this, foreign dividend payments are shown on Form 1099 with a breakout of any associated foreign tax that was withheld from the payment.
 The total foreign tax paid is listed on Page 1 of Form 1099, to be included on your tax filing.
+In addition, transactions in certain foreign securities may be taxed by foreign governments.
+Where applicable, we may pass this foreign transaction tax on to you.

 Limited Partnerships distribute K-1s tax reporting forms directly to their limited partners (shareholders).
 Dividends from Limited Partnerships will not be reported on the 1099-DIV distributed by us.
 Our Form 1099 may contain a summary of any partnership distributions in a supplemental section.

-K-1s are mailed in late February or early March (K-1s must be mailed to partners on record by March 15th following the close of the partnership’s tax year) unless an extension of time to file is applied for by the partnership.
+K-1s are generally mailed by the issuer of the security or their agent in late February or early March (K-1s must be mailed to partners on record by March 15th following the close of the partnership’s tax year) unless an extension of time to file is applied for by the partnership, which is not uncommon.

-Covered securities refer to the securities acquired in taxable accounts on or after the effective dates shown below.
+Covered securities refer to the securities acquired in taxable accounts on or after the effective dates shown in the table below.
 Securities acquired before the effective dates are called noncovered securities.
-Brokerages are responsible for reporting the total amount of cash paid by a customer, adjusted for commissions and fees from the purchase of the security for covered securities only.
+Brokerages are responsible for reporting the total amount of cash paid by a customer, adjusted for commissions and fees from the purchase of the security for covered securities only (i.e., cost basis).
+If you acquired securities before they were considered covered, they may not have cost basis data, even if they are transferred to another custodian.

 |Covered Securities||Noncovered Securities|